WreckNoFear/valorant-piano-midi/readme.md

 # Key points

-> Computer keys correspond with keys and pedals in a layout optimised for Valorant.
+> Computer keys correspond with keys and pedals in a layout optimised for Valorant. \n
 > Computer keys (X, TAB, G, C, M) were binded to the additional side buttons on the Logitech G503 Hero mouse.

 # Run the program